 SBIR & STTR

 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are competitive funding programs administered by the Federal Government, the purpose of which is to stimulate technological innovation in the small business community.
-During FY 2006 alone, federal agencies will be awarding over $2.0 billion in SBIR-STTR funding to small business across the United States.
 The SBIR and STTR programs provide a dynamic opportunity for small businesses to partner with colleges and universities.
 Indeed, the University of Louisville has a rich tradition of working with SBIR and STTR awardees.

 Kentucky SBIR/STTR Matching Funds Program